-Certificate from Mr. P Naithani, Company Secretaries on Corporate Governance, as required under Regulation 34 of SEBI (LODR), Regulations, 2015, is incorporated in this Annual Report.
+Certificate from Mr. Prasen Naithani, Company Secretaries on Corporate Governance, as required under Regulation 34 of Listing Regulations, is annexed to this Report.

-u.
+w.
 Disclosures on the compliance with Corporate Governance requirements:

-The Company has complied with the requirements specified in Regulation 17 to 27 and Clauses (b) to (i) of Regulation 46 (2) of the SEBI (LODR) Regulations, 2015.
+The Company has complied with the requirements specified in Regulation 17 to 27 and Clauses (b) to (i) of Regulation 46 (2) of the Listing Regulations.